The White House’s LGBT rights page has disappeared

 The Obama administration introduced the White House LGBT page to highlight major legislative achievements, historic court victories and important policy changes for gay and transgender people.
 The page also shined a spotlight on certain campaigns for gay rights such as the “It Gets Better” campaign to help those in the LGBT community struggling with thoughts of suicide.

-That campaign, as of this writing, still redirects to a “Strengthening Civil Rights” page.
+That campaign, as of this writing, still redirects to an archived “Strengthening Civil Rights” page.
 But, of course, all of that is subject to change.
 However, any mention of LGBT is now gone.

 Is this just part of the transition and will we see a new page with Trump’s stamp of approval?
 Who knows.
-But we will be sure to keep you in the loop on this one.
+Trump has been praised by the Republican group the Log Cabin Republicans as the “most pro-LGBT nominee in the history of the Republican party.”
+Though those same Log Cabin Republicans also refused to endorse him as a candidate.

+The LGBT community has expressed concern over a Trump presidency, especially given Vice President Pence, in his role as Indiana governor, opposed laws protecting the LGBT community.

 In related news, it appears all mentions of climate change have also been erased throughout the site.

 You can read more about the Obama administration’s work on gay and transgender rights in this archived press release here.
+In the meantime, we will be sure to keep you in the loop if we do happen to see a new page pop up.

 0